 Video advertising is booming, as is the amount of video shared online.
 Facebook and YouTube alone accounted for 49% of online video ad revenue in 2020, while YouTube recorded 1 billion hours of video watched every day.
 What’s more, global revenue for online video advertising is predicted to grow from $70bn in 2020 to $120bn by the end of 2024.

 Publishers vying for their share of the action want to enjoy the same opportunities as the big platforms, and Video Discovery allows them to do this.
-The automated technology recommends video content relevant to the users’ interests, keeping them engaged longer, consuming more video, thereby creating additional opportunities to sell.
+The automated technology recommends video content relevant to the users’ interests, keeping them engaged longer, and consuming more video, thereby creating additional opportunities to sell.

 In this article on monetizing Video Discovery, we look at the advertiser’s perspective in the ad tech world.
 By understanding their behaviors and priorities, publishers can increase CPMs and grow their bottom line.